sts10/sts10.github.io/_posts/2024-07-06-double-sorting.markdown

 ```

 ## A more concise version
 Thanks to [a Fediverse friend](https://mastodon.online/@latk), we were able to make this code more concise by using [`then_with`](https://doc.rust-lang.org/std/cmp/enum.Ordering.html#method.then_with), which allows us to "chains the ordering with the given function."
-I couldn't quite get a handle on this at first, but here's what it looks like:
+I couldn't quite get a handle on this at first, but with some more help here's what it looks like:

 ```rust
 /// Sort by word length, with longest words first.
 For words of equal length, sorts